Psychiatry #4 (Fiction)

 “We’re going to have to strip search you.”

-Her lips quiver, but still, she doesn’t budge.
+Her lips quiver, but her gaze holds nothing.

-They snip her top, exposing her clammy back and buttock, whatever dignity left she hoped to preserve – completely stripped away.
+They snip her dress, exposing her clammy back and buttock, whatever dignity left she hoped to preserve – completely stripped away.

 Still, not a word leaves her mouth.